 Heather says:

-The meatballs are a little tedious to make, but if you crank the radio or bribe your kids, spouse, or a friend into assisting it goes quickly.
+The meatballs are a little tedious to make, but if you crank the radio or bribe your kids, partner, or friend into assisting, it goes quickly.

 Warning: if you don’t like cilantro, albondigas is not the soup for you.

-When I first adopted this recipe for albondigas I used to bring the soup to a roiling boil and drop in the meatballs, but this made the soup rather greasy.
-Baking the meatballs completely fixed the problem.
+When I first started making this recipe for albondigas, I used to bring the soup to a rolling boil and drop in the meatballs, but this made the soup a little greasy.
+Baking the meatballs first completely fixed the problem.

 As with many meals, this one is even better the next day.
-The meatballs absorb more of the broth’s flavor and of course there’s no prep time for leftovers.
+The meatballs absorb more of the broth’s flavor, and there’s no prep time for leftovers.

 Albondigas Meatball Ingredients: